willy-a/awesomeaakash.github.io/_posts/2019-3-24--Bug-Hunting-Tips.md

 Tools : subfinder, massdns + dirsearch / eyewitness
 Start by finding interesting subdomain, then spider / bruteforce it (i use dirsearch across multiple subdomains).
 From there start digging more into host for interesting functionality or files.

+9. By  @JarPhish :->

+    1. Know your target machine, open port.
+Find it with wappalyzer/builtwith and nmap/masscan
+    2. Find subdomains, directory, path & parameters with amass, gobuster, Arjun, JSparser
+    3. Find more with google dorks, exploitdb, github.

+10. By @mufeedvh ->
+     Some Recon Tips:

+    1. Google Dorks: search for common parameters and directories.
+    2. Collect parameters as you surf the target, these parameters may respond in other pages too that you can chain them to get an awesome bug (mainly in account settings).
+    3. Check "robots.txt".

+11. By @JavoPagano

+    1. Spider to find all end points posible
+    2. Dirb it can give you some interesting pages
+    3. Sub domain search can be helpfull too

+12. By @kh4st3x

+    Run your tools using VPS servers instead of local for turbo speed

 =================================================